 Set on 206 acres of pristine jungle dotted with mangroves and located on the finest white sand beach in the Riviera Maya, Grand Velas is one of the most beach beautiful resorts in not just Mexico, but the world.

 The resort offers three distinct areas to choose from including; oceanfront, ocean view and a Zen-like tropical setting with flora and fauna of the Yucatan Peninsula’s jungle.

 I asked the travel writers and bloggers who attended the mastermind to share some of their favorite things about Grand Velas and before I knew it, we had come up with 52 Reasons to visit Grand Velas Riviera Maya.

-As well as my favorite things about Grand Velas, below you’ll also find a bit of information about each of the travel writers and bloggers from the mastermind, their favorite things about Grand Velas Riviera Maya and links to their articles about Grand Velas.
+As well as my favorite things about the all inclusive Grand Velas Riviera Maya, below you’ll also find a bit of information about each of the travel writers and bloggers from the mastermind, their favorite things about Grand Velas Riviera Maya, and links to their articles about Grand Velas.

 52 Reasons Grand Velas Riviera Maya Should Be Your Next Mexico Vacation

 1. The beach infinity pool in the Grand Class area.
 Lounging under an umbrella with gorgeous views of the Caribbean sea is high on my list of ultimate relaxation!

 2. I felt like I had stepped into a cover of Travel and Leisure magazine at Zen pool.
 The zen pool area offers several pools and lounging areas.
 It’s peaceful and has sections of sun and shade.

 3. The lobster tacos served at the Zen pool were some of the best tacos I’ve ever eaten.
 They were tender and full of flavor.
 These tacos alone are worth a return visit!